How Do I File for Parenting Arrangements in British Columbia?

 Which Court Should I File In?

-- Serve the other parent with your filed documents.
+- Serve the other parent with the filed documents — personal service is usually required for the initial application.

 Legal Disclaimer